ieee-p21451-1-5/demo-ncap/README.md

 >
 > For each option's meaning, run `./configure` without any option and see what it prompts.
 Modify the value part in these options if you would like to.
 >
 > The last option specifies the target directory of installation, which defaults to `/usr/local`.
-We denote this directory as `${NET_SNMP_HOME}`.
-In the command above, we explicitly set `${NET_SNMP_HOME}` to its default value.
+We denote this directory as `${NET_SNMP_PREFIX}`.
+In the command above, we explicitly set `${NET_SNMP_PREFIX}` to its default value.
 If a none-default value is specified, you may have to type in the full pathname of the program when you issue certain commands later.
 >

 #### Important directories and files of `net-snmp`